Skip to content

 You can set a global value as the maximum query range, for all streams across all organizations using the following environment variable:

-However, when a non-zero Max query range is set on a stream, the value set from the Stream Details panel overrides the global value.
+However, when a non-zero Max query range is set on a stream, the value set through Stream Details overrides the global value.

-By default, both the environment variable and Max Query Range in the UI is set to zero (o), which means no limit. -
+By default, both the environment variable and the Max Query Range value are set to zero, which means there is no limit.